HITECHCRIME/HC_SG97_Sherpa/README.md

 + lives are at stake (crowd chant purpose)
 + ask the crowd to start tibetan hum before the song starts (impact)

+Mountains await
+Mountains of height
+But I will see the light

 sherpas (mountain workers) vs Sherpas (ethnic group)